 Generally, by practicing writing throughout your student career.
-More specifically, by reading this GWPE information carefully so that you understand the nature of the examination, how it is scored, and what is expected of you.
+More specifically, by reading this GWPE information and scoring guide carefully so that you understand the nature of the examination, how it is scored, and what is expected of you.
 You should also study the provided sample questions and essays available on this website.
 The Learning Center on campus also offers workshops and other aids to preparing for the GWPE.
 The English Department offers a variety of writing courses.

 - When and where are the results of the examination available?

 As of spring 2012, GWPE results are no longer physically posted on campus.
 Instead, your scores are entered directly to your DARS within two weeks of the test date.
 Your DARS will indicate that your GWPE requirement has been “MET” if you receive a passing score.
-Because there are no numbers recorded on your DARS, you will be sent an email with your numerical score within two weeks of the test date.

 - May I see my examination?

-Students who do not pass and who would benefit from verbal feedback you may review your examination by making an appointment with the GWPE Coordinator.
+Students who do not pass and who would benefit from verbal feedback may review your examination by making an appointment with the GWPE Coordinator.

 - May I keep my examination or make a photocopy of it?